Return to search page.

 Henry E. Cheaney was born in Henderson, KY.
 A leading authority on the history of African Americans in Kentucky, Dr. Cheaney retired from Kentucky State University (KSU), where he had been a professor for 46 years and is recognized for establishing its African American history collection.
 His personal collection was used for the writing of the history of Blacks in Kentucky, a two volume work.
 Dr. Cheaney received his undergraduate degree from Kentucky State in 1936, his master's degree in history from the University of Michigan in 1941, and his Ph.D. in history from the University of Chicago in 1961.
+In addition to being a professor at KSU, he also served as the boxing coach.
 For more see Dr. Henry E. Cheaney - Portrait of Dedication; "KSU history professor remembered as a legend," Lexington Herald-Leader, 07/21 /2006, City&Region section, p.
 C1; and C. White, "Historian Henry E. Cheaney dies at 94: collected data on African Americans," Courier Journal (Louisville), 07/21/2006, News section, p.
 6B.

 Subjects: Education and Educators, Historians